-1. Loosen four carriage bolts holding motor plate.
-Insert a 1/4" wedge under the forward part of the motor plate, and retighten bolts finger tight (See Figure 11).

-- With belts in place, force motor and mounting plate forward as far as possible.
+- Loosen four carriage bolts holding motor plate.
+Insert a 1/4" wedge under the forward part of the motor plate, and retighten bolts finger tight (See Figure 12). - With belt in place, force motor and mounting plate forward as far as possible.
 Tighten rear two carriage bolts. - 3.
 Remove the 1/4" wedge, and tighten the front two bolts. - 4.
 Recheck belt tension as outlined.